6 Sources

 Copy Link

-Google has finally revealed specific usage limits for its Gemini AI service, detailing the number of prompts, image generations, and other features available across free and paid tiers.
+Google has finally disclosed specific usage limits for its Gemini AI service, clarifying the number of prompts, image generations, and other features available across its free and paid tiers.
+This move brings transparency to the platform's capabilities and helps users make informed decisions about subscription options.

 Google has finally lifted the veil on the specific usage limits for its Gemini AI service, providing clarity on the number of prompts, image generations, and other features available across its free and paid tiers.
-This move comes as a response to user demand for transparency in AI service offerings
+This move comes after a period of vague descriptions that left users uncertain about the platform's capabilities

 1